Triumph Gold (CVE:TIG) Stock Price Up 35.3% – Still a Buy?

-Shares of Triumph Gold Corp.
-(CVE:TIG – Get Free Report) were up 35.3% during trading on Friday .
-The company traded as high as C$0.23 and last traded at C$0.23.
-Approximately 178,150 shares changed hands during trading, an increase of 599% from the average daily volume of 25,471 shares.
+Triumph Gold Corp.
+(CVE:TIG – Get Free Report)’s stock price was up 35.3% during trading on Saturday .
+The stock traded as high as C$0.23 and last traded at C$0.23.
+Approximately 178,150 shares changed hands during mid-day trading, an increase of 599% from the average daily volume of 25,471 shares.
 The stock had previously closed at C$0.17.

 Triumph Gold Corp., a junior natural resource company, engages in the acquisition, exploration, and development of mineral properties.
 The company primarily explores for gold, silver, copper, and molybdenum deposits.
 Its flagship project is the Freegold Mountain project located in Yukon, Canada.
 The company was formerly known as Northern Freegold Resources Ltd.